braydonwang/braydonwang/README.md

 ## Competitive Programming

 <details open>
   <summary> My interest for computer science began when I was introduced to competitive programming.
 I really enjoyed the logical thinking and problem solving aspect of it, and how there are multiple solutions to a single problem.
-I practise by solving problems on various platforms like DMOJ and Codeforces, and I've participated in a number of contests including CCC, USACO and ECOO. </summary>
+I practise by solving problems on various platforms like DMOJ and Codeforces, and I've participated in a number of contests including CCC, USACO and ECOO.
+I'm also senior executive of my school's computer science club so I am able to teach what I know to others that share the same interest. </summary>

   <br />
   <p>